 Many teachers now have one-on-one or small group Zoom classes with their students.

-These can be great opportunities for learning — even better than live classes.
+These can be great opportunities for learning — even better in some ways than live in-person classes.

-But sometime these classes can “go south”, if the teacher is unprepared.
+But sometime online classes can “go south”, if the teacher is unprepared or has unrealistic expectations.

 Here are 5 tips to make sure your Zoom conversation classes are successful.